hk2906/hk2906.github.io/index.md

 Developed a set of tools to streamline the menus of restaurants and fast food businesses.
 Used Java and SQL to analyse a set of menus, recipes, and sales data to identify ingredients required for dishes that make a low overall profit.
 The tools considered the cost to purchase ingredients, the price of dishes, and the sales figures for every dish

-## Interests

-- Software development, with a focus on legibility and good documentation

-- Machine learning, its possibilities for reducing workload & improving productivity, how we can further improve it, and the ethical considerations that need to be made

-- Free and open source software, and the ways it allows us to take control over our digital lives

-- Small Web / web0, and the possibility of decentralised technology empowering individuals without the additional problems of blockchain technology

-- Good user interface design, and the need for technology to be straightforward, intuitive, and “feel right”

 ## Education